mozilla/ichnaea/docs/deploy.rst

    bin/circusd circus.ini

-This command will launch 2 python workers.
+This command will launch 2 Python workers.
 From there you can access the service on port 7001.

 You can also run the service as a daemon: